cwendorf/Sourcebook/EASI/using-software/factorial.md

 testMeansOmnibusMultifactor(Outcome~FactorA,by=FactorB)
 ```

-Get the proportion of variance account for by the main effects.
+Get the proportion of variance accounted for by the main effects.

 ```r
 estimateMeansEffectMultifactor(Outcome~FactorA,by=FactorB)